Niralidave19/DEVICE_DRIVERS_STM32/readme.md

 The EXTI registers are part of this
 <img width="704" height="55" alt="image" src="https://github.com/user-attachments/assets/51c35c42-3e05-4909-a3ae-f75a7aa73c01" />

-On STM32,
-- Each interrupt priority value is 4 bits long - Priority Value can vary from 0 - 15 (16 Priority values)
+On STM32, Each interrupt priority value is 4 bits long - Priority Value can vary from 0 - 15 (16 Priority values).
+When the priority is written into the IPR register of NVIC, only the upper four bits is written
-- When the priority is written into the IPR register of NVIC, only the upper four bits is written So how to write in this priority for interrupts?
+So how to write in this priority for interrupts?
 - NVIC IPR register base address is 0xE000E400
 - Each interrupt gets one NVIC IPR register (1 Byte long), where only the top 4 bits are used to indicate the priority.